 One way that you can identify an asset as tax-inefficient is if it distributes a large amount of ordinary income.
 Funds that invest in high yield corporate bond and REITs (Real Estate Investment Trusts) are two examples of assets that produce a significant amount of ordinary income.
 Income that is categorized as “ordinary” is taxed at a higher rate than other types of investment income, such as qualified dividends and tax-exempt interest.

 In general, I’m not a fan of owning actively managed funds, but if you do wish to own actively managed funds then a retirement account is the place to own them.
 Actively managed funds in particular tend to have a high turnover of assets because the fund manager is buying and selling in an attempt to outperform the market.
-In a non-retirement account, the frequent buying and selling of assets within the fund is likely to create a significant capital gains tax liability, but in a retirement account you are protected.
+In a non-retirement account, the frequent buying and selling of assets within the fund are likely to create a significant capital gains tax liability, but in a retirement account, you are protected.

 What about after-tax retirement accounts, such as a Roth 401k or Roth IRA?
 You could certainly use them for holding tax-inefficient assets.
 Another option is to maximize the potential for tax-free growth by using after-tax retirement accounts to hold the portions of your portfolio that are expected to appreciate the most.
 As you may recall, the retirement distributions from these types of accounts have the ability to escape taxation.
-Stocks typically outperform bonds; therefore you may prefer to hold stock based investments in your Roth 401k or Roth IRA.
+Stocks typically outperform bonds; therefore you may prefer to hold stock-based investments in your Roth 401k or Roth IRA.

 Two types of accounts that this article is not intended to address are irrevocable trusts and annuities.
 Both have unique considerations that are beyond the scope of this discussion.

 The reality is that not everyone has a proportion of balances between retirement accounts and non-retirement accounts that allows them to fully utilize the strategy that I have presented.
-In order to meet your target asset allocation it may be necessary to buy assets in an account that is less than ideal.
+In order to meet your target asset allocation, it may be necessary to buy assets in an account that is less than ideal.
 Asset allocation should take priority over asset location.

 For most people it makes sense to contribute as much as possible to retirement accounts.
 I would not want to see someone add less money to a retirement account for the sake of asset location, unless they had done some careful and detailed analysis first.

-The benefits from this strategy will tend to be more modest in low interest rate environments.
+The benefits from this strategy will tend to be more modest in low-interest rate environments.
 Economic cycles and tax policy will have an impact on whatever methodology you choose and there is no one strategy that is best for all people.
 Please carefully evaluate any strategy, including this one, before taking action with your own portfolio.
 A good financial planner can help you create both an asset allocation and asset location strategy that is tailored to your unique needs.

 About the author:

 Patrick S. Whalen, CFP®, CTFA is a fee-only financial planner located in the Los Angeles area and is the principal of Whalen Financial Planning.
 Click here to learn more about my investment philosophy.